There are several options to get you to the slopes by train:

 Eurostar + TGV

-Take a Eurostar from London to Paris, and then change station (which is easy by taxi) and take a TGV (and sometimes to a regional train, InterCity or RailJet train from there).
+Take a Eurostar from London to Paris, and then change station (which is easy by taxi) to take a TGV bound for the Alps.
+For some destinations a further change of train, (to a regional train, InterCity or RailJet train) may be required.
 A variation on this journey is to travel to Paris in the late afternoon or evening, stop over and take a TGV to your resort the next morning.

 Facilities on board: Eurostars and TGVs have café bars.
 InterCity and RailJet trains have on-board restaurants and bistros.